ottowayi/pycomm3/README.rst

-By default, when creating the CLXDriver object, it will open a connection to the plc, read the program name, get the controller info, and get all the controller scoped tags.
+By default, when creating the LogixDriver object, it will open a connection to the plc, read the program name, get the controller info, and get all the controller scoped tags.
 Using the ``init_tags`` kwarg will enable/disable automatically getting the controller tag list, and ``init_info`` will enable/disable program name and controller info loading.
 By reading the tag list first, this allows us to cache all the tag instance ids to help optimize read/write requests.